Updated 8th July 2021

 You will be asked to provide personal information when joining the practice.
 The purpose of us processing your data is to provide you with optimum dental health care and prevention.

 The categories and examples of data we process are:

-We minimise the data that we keep, and do not keep it for longer than necessary.
+We minimize the data that we keep and do not keep it for longer than necessary.

 We never pass your personal details to a third party unless we have a contract for them to process data on our behalf and will otherwise keep it confidential.
 If we intend to refer a patient to another practitioner or to secondary care such as a hospital we will gain the individual’s permission before the referral is made and the personal data is shared.
 Your data will be shared with the NHS in England, Scotland and Wales or the HSC in Northern Ireland if you are having NHS or HSC treatment.

 For full details or where your data is stored, please ask to see Information Governance Procedures (M 217C).

 We have established the following lawful bases for processing your data:

 Our lawful bases for processing special category data:

 The reasons we process the data include: